saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Runners

-Salt runners are similar to (custom) execution modules.
+Salt runners are similar to execution modules.
 In a salt-runner, the Python you write will have access to all the available Salt interfaces from the master perspective.

 The key difference between an execution module and a runner is the fact that a runner is executed on the salt-master instead of on the salt-minion.
 Since the runner function is executed on the master, there is also the possibility to have it perform actions on several minions.

 {:refdef: style="text-align: center;"}
 ![SaltStack runner](/img/salt_runner_example.png "SaltStack runner")